jhassan12/Team2/Projects/P3/README.md

 To test this function, frame, pacman, and ghost object were created.
 Ghost location was set to be one unit distance away from pacman's location and expected to return true.

+**consume()** -> If pacman is in the same location as a cookie then eat the cookie

+To test this function, the pacman is placed on a cookie.
+Pacman should successfully consume the first time, but fail to consume a second time at the same location (since the cookie will be gone after the first consume).

 ### Ghost Class

 **get_valid_moves()** -> Allowed so that ghost could move up, down, left, or right one direction assuming the spot was not at the end of the frame or there was not a wall there.